processing/p5.js-compatibility/README.md

 6. Instead of `preload()`, `loadImage(...)`, `loadJSON(...)` and all other `load...` functions return **promises** can be used with `async/await` in `setup()` (or with callbacks)  _(to revert to 1.x use, include [preload.js](https://github.com/processing/p5.js-compatibility/blob/main/src/preload.js))_
 7. Affecting only add-on libraries:  read below how `registerPreloadMethod` can support both preload (1.x) and promises (2.x)
 8. Use JavaScript versions of the following functions, which have been removed in 2.x: `createStringDict()`, `createNumberDict()`, `p5.TypedDict`, `p5.NumberDict`, `append()`, `arrayCopy()`, `concat()`, `reverse()`, `shorten()`, `sort()`, `splice()`, `subset()`  _(to revert to 1.x use, include [data.js](https://github.com/processing/p5.js-compatibility/blob/main/src/data.js))_
+9. In 1.x, `createVector()` was a shortcut for `createVector(0, 0, 0)`.
+In 2.x, p5.js has vectors of any dimension, so you must provide your desired number of zeros. `Use createVector(0, 0)` for a 2D vector and `createVector(0, 0, 0)` for a 3D vector - this will work in all versions.

 # How to update p5.js code from 1.x to 2.0